 - The built-in preamp is exemplary and is also compatible with both moving coil vs moving magnet phono cartridges.

 - Fitted with a capable elliptical stylus from the wizards over at Audio Technica.

 - Some might say that the power switch is inconveniently placed, fostering an atmosphere of dread, confusion, anxiety, and potential mishaps.

 If you are a budding Disc Jockey who is looking to hit the big time but that also wants a turntable that can max out your own home setup, then you may have found your new best friend!

-Another established and heralded manufacturer, Pioneer have been around since 1930, always known for producing only the highest quality record players and audio equipment.
+Another established and heralded manufacturer, Pioneer, has been around since 1930, always been known for producing only the highest quality record players and audio equipment.

 This was obviously designed with DJs and artists in mind, exhibited in the sheer range of styles that the cartridge can accommodate – dance music is only the start with this deck, though it is, of course, something that it excels at.

 If you want to keep it relaxed and easy, then that is A-okay.
 But for those who are looking to be as precise as possible, there is an adjustable strobe light on the side to ensure that these decks are playing at the exact right speed (and that you have not leaned too hard on the pitch adjustment control).

 - Each part is easily replaceable, meaning that this has the potential to be a turntable for life.